vjlab/resources/content/mrbayes_quickstart.md

 ### Overview

-* Uses a variant of MCMC (with "hot" and "cold" chains - see the **MCMC Chains** section below) to produce a file with multiple trees <extension `.t`).
+* Uses a variant of MCMC (with "hot" and "cold" chains - see the **MCMC Chains** section below, under "**Other Useful Stuff**") to produce a file with multiple trees (extension `.t`), and a log file (extension `.p`).
 Does not produce time-resolved trees.
 * Pretty fast for an MCMC-based tree algorithm (faster than BEAST, anyway).
 * Can do other kinds of analysis like dNdS, with HPD intervals.
 * Doesn't like special characters - will convert them all to underscores.
 This is highly annoying.

 ## 1. Quickstart

 There are two modes of operation: interactive mode and batch mode.
-The interactive mode is initialized just by typing `mb` into the command line, after which you'll enter parameter inputs line by line, and in batch mode, you'll prepare a text file containing all the necessary parameters, and simply run that text file with `mb my_run_file.txt`.
+The interactive mode is initialized by typing `mb` into the command line, after which you'll enter parameter inputs line by line.
+In batch mode, you'll prepare a text file named, say, `my_run_file.txt` containing all the necessary parameters, then run that text file using `mb my_run_file.txt`.
 This tutorial assumes that you already have a suitable input `.nexus` file containing your aligned sequences.

 ### Interactive mode